 “Look, Emma is a good woman, but just because she stayed finally that doesn’t make her a saint and the things Regina, your mom, did to other people shouldn’t make her the bad guy in your eyes.
 It isn’t that automatic.
 Or at least it shouldn’t be if you really are a good person.”

 “Regina isn’t my mom!
 And I am a good person!”
 How could she even say that?
-He was a Charming, inherently good, just like his mom Emma.
+He was a Charming, inherently good, just like his mother Emma.

-“What am I supposed to do just go back to her?
+“What am I supposed to do?
+Just go back to her?
 Live with her again?
 Turn my back on everyone else?”
 He couldn’t do that.
 Why didn’t she understand?
 He had people now, he had a mother and grandparents, people who loved him and wanted him.
 He couldn’t betray them by going behind their backs to their enemy.
 He couldn’t.